Abdul-Rahimm/Migration-excel-to-SQLite/README.md

-Absolutely!
-Here's a detailed `README.md` file you can use for your **Excel-to-SQLite Migration Utility** project:

----

 # 📊 Excel to SQLite Migration Utility

 This Node.js utility allows users to **easily migrate data from an Excel sheet to a SQLite database table** with a guided CLI experience.
 It handles data validation, provides file-picking via CLI prompts, and even remembers your previously selected files to improve usability.